Gaudeamus Award 2022

 Registration fee & accommodation

-lf you have any questions about the registration, please contact us via firstname.lastname@example.org
+If you have any questions about the registration, please contact us via firstname.lastname@example.org

 About the Gaudeamus Award

-The annual Gaudeamus Muziekweek focuses on music by young composers.
-Although the first Gaudeamus Muziekweek, staged shortly after World War II, was devoted to Dutch composers only, the Muziekweek was soon open to composers worldwide.
+The annual Gaudeamus Festival focuses on music by young composers.
+Although the first Gaudeamus Festival (then named Muziekweek), staged shortly after World War II, was devoted to Dutch composers only, the Muziekweek was soon open to composers worldwide.
 Each year new works by composers are presented, with emphasis on young composers and music pioneers.
 The Gaudeamus Award was first awarded in 1957 to Peter Schat.
-The Gaudeamus Award, as of 2015 a commission of € 5000 for new work, is meant as a help in the career of the composer.
-This commissioned work will premiere during Gaudeamus Muziekweek.
-Since 2014 the Muziekweek is preceded by the Gaudeamus Muziekweek Academy.
-All winners of the Gaudeamus Award are mentioned in the Gaudeamus Hall of Fame
+The Gaudeamus Award, as of 2015 is a commission of €5,000 for new work, meant as a help in the career of the composer.
+This commissioned work will premiere in a future edition of Gaudeamus Festival.
+Since 2014 the festival is preceded by the Gaudeamus Academy.
+All winners of the Gaudeamus Award are mentioned in the Gaudeamus Hall of Fame.